MimiOnuoha/Impossible-Maps/README.md

  - Next week you'll have a chance to present your initial ideas, findings, or leanings to the rest of the group and to Rhea.
 This could take the form of research, prototypes, sketches, first gestures/interventions, materials, etc.  This is still the ideation stage, so be gentle on yourselves, but bring enough that we can be useful in responding to you.
     - If you're lost, consider the categories that you wrote about in class this week.
 What form, material, audience, location, etc are you thinking?
 If this still feels like a stretch, just try making something!
 (Sometimes you can't think through problems, you have to create your way through them.)
     - Remember that Rhea will be at our class next week!
+We may also have a photographer.

 - NOTE: you can revisit the overview for this project [here](https://github.com/MimiOnuoha/Impossible-Maps/blob/master/week10/project-outline.md).
 Remember that you're creating something that is inspired by mapping + the group that you're responding to, and hopefully you will create materials that serve as inspiration to them.